joaopaulosm/pvxs-dev/documentation/qgroup.rst

 - ``meta`` places only the "alarm" and "timeStamp" fields of ``scalar``.
 - ``structure`` places only the associated ``+id``.
 Has no ``+channel``.
 - ``proc`` places no fields.
 The associated ``+channel`` is processed on PUT.
+  "proc" mappings will almost always set ``+putorder`` to control the relative ordering of record processing.

 ``+channel``: